Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Analysis

-This final expression essentially encapsulates that the error exponent is the exponent for the likelihood that the proportion of potentially noise-impacted symbols is $l$, plus the smallest exponent (corresponding to the most likely event) for the minimum of the scaled uniforms being at $u$, while the scaled sub-ordinated guesswork occurs at any value $g$ at least as large as $u$.
+This final expression essentially encapsulates that the error exponent is the exponent for the likelihood that the proportion of potentially noise-impacted symbols, or size of the mask, is $l$, plus the smallest exponent (corresponding to the most likely event) for the minimum of the scaled uniforms being at $u$, while the scaled sub-ordinated guesswork occurs at any value $g$ at least as large as $u$.